 In addition to the above concerns, the Habitat report submitted, although confirming that the site supports both lapwing and curlew, does not make any reference to the Core Strategy policy SC8, which seeks to protect the South Pennine Moors Special Protection Area (SPA) and Special Area of Conservation (SAC) from adverse impacts.
 This policy identifies a zone (Zone B) extending 2.5km from the boundary of the SPA/SAC, within which impacts on supporting habitat should be avoided.

 Given that the development site lies just under 2km from the SPA/SAC and supports lapwing and curlew - both of which are qualifying bird species for the SPA - there is a possibility that the site could be used for foraging and feeding by these species and therefore be regarded as supporting habitat.
 In order to confirm this, foraging bird surveys would be required (as also recommended by the Phase 1 Habitat report) and if confirmed as supporting habitat, the proposal would lead to an adverse effect which could not be effectively mitigated.

 The Council's Biodiversity team have advised that, given the significant impact that this proposal appears to have on a designated Local Site and, potentially on supporting habitat of the South Pennine Moors SPA, and the absence of any detail as to how these impacts will be avoided or mitigated, it is not possible to support this application in its current form and, from an ecological and biodiversity viewpoint.
-The development is therefore considered to be contrary to Core Strategy Policy EN2.
+Although the applicant has now supplied further proposals for ecological enhancement and mitigation, including Native tree & bush planting, Wildflower grass areas, Bird boxes, Bat boxes/ bricks, Hedgehog houses and Damp marginal wildflower areas, there is no evidence that these provisions would be sufficient to effectively mitigate the ecological harm which would be caused by the development.
+The proposal is therefore considered to be contrary to Core Strategy Policy EN2.